The art of the possible: Decathlon

 - Standard delivery within three working days for £3.99 (and free over £30) – including bulky goods such as table tennis tables to anywhere in Great Britain.

 These provisions still have some way to go before consumers get the seamless experience they want – most notably, introducing immediate click and collect, given the fact Decathlon has accurate in-store stock check.
-Yet unlike most other retailers, the company proudly declares that it’s an omnichannel business: a tactical direction that has already culminated in it building its logistics hub in Northampton.
+Yet unlike most other retailers, the company proudly declared itself as an omnichannel business: a tactical direction that already culminated in it building its logistics hub in Northampton.
 As a result, we presume that it’s only a matter of time before the company adds further benefits.

 With this approach, Decathlon could hit competitors hard and keep customers very happy indeed, thanks to certain store developments – many of which we tried for ourselves.

 An enhanced, hands-on approach

 To capitalise on cross-selling both sports clothing and equipment, Decathlon has invested heavily in bespoke product testing areas, where visitors can try products before they buy.
 Over 70 sports have been represented by these zones; the most impressive of these are a virtual golf course (with PGA tour golfer Paul McNulty at hand to help people optimise their swing, so long as they book and pay a fee), as well as a rooftop basketball court – which sadly wasn’t open for us to view on our visit, nor could we quite ascertain when or how it could be made available.

 While the facilities we did manage see to were far from bleeding edge, they were nicely implemented and perfect for on-site upselling.
 True enthusiasts could try out new clubs or racquets, while players of similar sports could spend 15 minutes in a safe, comfortable environment to test whether they could extend their sporting pastime to a similar discipline – for example, tennis fans could try badminton, squash, or table tennis.